EllieBotDevs/Ellie-Blog/src/pages/about.md

 title: "About"
 ---

-Hi there I am Toastie a software developer from New Zealand I mostly write Discord bots and some other things, I hope you like what I post here.
+Hi there we are the developers on the EllieBot discord bot project, I hope you like what I post here.